 In 2011, employees of Dr. Pepper found that men ignored diet drinks considering them feminine, which led to an ill-conceived ad for a 10-calorie soda.
 In a TV commercial, a brutal macho on the run blows up everything around him, portraying an action hero, and then speaks into the camera: “Hey, young ladies!
 Do you like the movie?
 Of course not, because it is for men. “

 What do you think was going to blow up next?
 Internet.
-Of course, all people blamed the company that their ad campaign was sexist and built on stereotypes – directors somehow decided that girls do not like action movies.
-Maybe they thought it was some kind of a great move of reverse psychology or something – women are going to buy the beverage because of some protest, and yadda yadda… I don’t know.
+Of course, all people blamed the company that their marketing campaigns were sexist and built on stereotypes – directors somehow decided that girls do not like action movies and target customers are men.
+Maybe they thought it was some kind of a great move of reverse psychology or something – women are going to buy the specific product because of some protest, and yadda yadda… I don’t know.
 There must be some pitch behind it as you can hardly call it an accident, yet I can’t find any logical explanation.

 What happened next?
 Dr.Pepper lost maaaany clients.
 Hardly the best reverse psychology thing ever.